i05nagai/memorandum/language/english_speaking.md

     * His humor gives him the ability to deliver a zinger.
 * slumber party
     * a party, typically for preteen or teenage girls, in which all the guests spend the night at the house where the party is held.
+* sleepover
+    * a type of party when a young person or a group of young people stay for the night at the house of a friend
+    * a visit to another persons' home to spend the night
 * student
     * freshman student
         * 1th year